You can set permissions for a site without changing your default settings.

-- Images: Sites usually show images to provide illustration, like photos for online shops or news articles.
+- Images: Sites usually show images to provide illustration, such as photos for online stores or news articles.

-- Handlers: Sites can handle tasks when you click certain links, like create a message in your email client or add events to your online calendar.
+- Handlers: Sites can handle tasks when you click certain links, such as create a message in your email client or add events to your online calendar.

 - Pop-ups and redirects: Sites might send pop-ups to show ads, or use redirects to lead you to websites that you may not want to visit.
 Learn more about pop-ups and redirects.